 The Helen Creighton Folklore Festival was launched in 1989 to honour Dr. Creighton at her 90th birthday celebration.
-The festival, created through the efforts of her friends and the city of Dartmouth, celebrated the life and work of “Canada's first Lady of Folklore.”
-The event was held each fall until 1994.
+The Festival, created through the efforts of her friends and the city of Dartmouth, celebrated the life and work of “Canada's first Lady of Folklore.”
+The event was held each fall at the Alderney Gate Public Library in Dartmouth until 1993, and then at the Halifax Citadel from 1994-6.
 It featured music, dance, demonstrations of traditional crafts, and storytelling.
-The festival sponsored a national competition for a commissioned piece of work based on folk music from the Helen Creighton collection.
+The Festival sponsored a national competition for a commissioned piece of work based on folk music from the Helen Creighton collection.
 It also co-sponsored, with the Alderney Gate Public Library, a ghost-story writing contest for young people.
-This festival was the beginning of the Helen Creighton Folklore Society.